SO EASY TO PRESERVE AND CAN LOCAL FOODS

 When your garden overflows with fresh produce and the farmers’ market explodes into rows of brilliantly colored fruits and vegetables, it’s time to join in the flavorful tradition of preserving good food.
-This food preservation class will cover making juices and salsas to can in a hot water bath, how to use a juicer, and nutritional benefits of juices and salsas.
-Participants will make and preserve a jar of salsa to take home as part of the class.
-Jeanne Darling and Amy VanAlstyne from Cornell Cooperative Extension in Delaware County will teach this class.
-Click here for a flyer.
+This food preservation class will cover how to can in a hot water bath and which foods should be canned using a pressure canner.

-Registration: To register for So Easy to Preserve Canning Workshop, send $10.00 to Cornell Cooperative Extension, 34570 State Highway 10, Suite 2, Hamden, NY 13782 or call 607-865-6531 to pay by credit card.
+Registration: Register by July 27 by sending $10.00 to Cornell Cooperative Extension, 34570 State Highway 10, Suite 2, Hamden, NY 13782 or call 607 865-6531 to pay by credit card.
 Registration for the class may need to be limited due to size of teaching facility.

 Preserving Fruit Pie Filling

 Preserving Quick Process Pickles